 - How do you intend to organize yourselves?
 Early in Inception you need to form the initial team and form your work environment, see Figure 2 and Figure 3 below for the respective goal diagrams.
 If you are holding a process tailoring session before you’ve settled on how you’ll be organized you are likely to find that your team members want to work through basic issues such as where people will be located, what your working hours are, what your workspace looks like, and so on.

 - What lifecycle will the team follow?
-Because every team faces a unique situation, the DA framework supports four lifecycles: The Basic/Agile lifecycle based on Scrum; The Lean/Advanced lifecycle based on Kanban, the Continuous Delivery lifecycle, and the Exploratory lifecycle based on Lean Startup.
+Because every team faces a unique situation, the DA toolkit supports six lifecycles: The Basic/Agile lifecycle based on Scrum; The Lean/Advanced lifecycle based on Kanban, the Continuous Delivery:Agile lifecycle, the Continuous Delivery: Lean lifecycle, the Program lifecycle for teams of teams, and the Exploratory lifecycle based on Lean Startup.
 Each lifecycle is appropriate for different situations and your team should choose accordingly.

 - What practices/strategies will you follow?
 The easiest way to do this is to work through the Disciplined Agile Delivery (DAD) process goal diagrams one at a time.
 It’s important to do this at the appropriate point in the lifecycle – initially tailor Inception goals early in Inception and Construction goals just before Construction begins.
 A just-in-time(JIT) strategy is usually the way to go.